MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Cloning a World

 World owners can clone a world.
 This creates a new one with a different ID than the original.
-The scene configuration and scripting will be completely independent than the original one, with the exception of asset templates and FBS scripts.
+The scene configuration and scripting will be completely independent than the original one, with the exception of [template assets](#template-asset) and FBS scripts.

 To Clone a world:
 1. Open the Desktop Editor and wait for the Creation Home to load.
 If you are already inside a world, navigate back to the Creation Home by clicking the sandwich menu (the 3 horizontal lines on the upper left corner), and select Return to Creation Home.